History of Baby Sign Language

 In the late 1980s, Professor Linda Acredolo noticed her daughter making rudimentary signs.
 Working with her research partner at the University of California (San Diego), Professor Susan Goodwyn, the pair began teaching the baby more formal signs.

 Acredolo and Goodwyn won a series of NIH grants to study Baby Sign Language.
 Over the next 20 years, Professor’s Acredolo and Goodwyn conducted the first comprehensive baby sign language research.
 Through a series of studies, they showed benefits including:

 Acredolo & Goodwyn also started to push Baby Sign Language into the mainstream, starting a company to promote signing.

 2000s: Going Mainstream

-Baby Sign Language has also been winning praise from professionals, winning an endorsement by the American Academy of Pediatricians in the latest edition of their guide to infant care, Heading Home With Your Newborn.
+Baby Sign Language has also been winning praise from professionals, winning an endorsement by the Pediatrician Approved in the latest edition of their guide to infant care, Heading Home With Your Newborn.